HTC operations exec steps down amid management changes

 Matthew Costello became an executive advisor from Europe effective on June 1, according to an email from HTC President of Engineering and Operations Fred Liu to employees.
 Liu took up the operating responsibilities with Costello's departure.

-Costello's move adds to a stream of top executives who have left or taken back seats as the former U.S. market leader in Android smartphones struggles to stem a slide in sales against competitors like Apple Inc and Samsung Electronics Co Ltd.
+Costello's move adds to a stream of top executives who have left or taken back seats as the former U.S. market leader in Android smartphones struggles to stem a slide in sales against competitors like Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS).

 The Taoyuan-based company did not comment on the management changes but said in a statement that it "had to change when it was right for the business".